-If OAT temperature falls below the OAT lockout set point (3OAT LOCK) and:
+If OAT temperature falls below the OAT lockout setpoint (3OAT LOCK):

-- If unit type is conventional unit and cooling/heating conventional operation mode is enabled, then the controller stops the compressor from running. - If unit type is heat pump and heat pump operation mode is enabled, then the controller compressor is bypassed.
+1. The controller stops the compressor from running if unit type is conventional unit and cooling/heating conventional operation mode is enabled.
+2. The controller compressor is bypassed if unit type is heat pump and heat pump operation mode is enabled.